srusia-delphix/dcs-for-azure-templates/README.md

-If Metadata store scripts are needed to support your new templates or new features, please update the `metadata_store_scripts` directory to include those changes, and update the `README.md` for all impacted templates to incidate the need for the new DB version.
+If Metadata store scripts are needed to support your new templates or new features, please update the `metadata_store_scripts` directory to include those changes, and update the `README.md` for all impacted templates to indicate the need for the new DB version.
 New statements should play nicely with previous statements - isolate the changes in a particular versioned script, and follow the version naming convention.
 Versioned scripts follow the naming convention `V<version_number>__<comment>.sql`, where `<version_number>` is `YYYY.MM.DD.#` and represents the date when this script is added (with the final digit being used to allow multiple versions to be tagged with the same date).